-- 1. After the investigation is complete, the Vice President will put forward a recommendation of finding, based on the Standard of Evidence, and sanction(s) to both the Complainant and Respondent.
+- 1. After the investigation is complete, the Executive Vice President of Instruction and Student Services will put forward a recommendation of finding, based on the Standard of Evidence, and sanction(s) to both the Complainant and Respondent.
 If the recommendation is accepted by both parties involved, the recommendation and sanction(s) will become effective.
-The Vice President will submit to each party a final outcome letter that will include, but not limited to, the following: - a.
+The Executive Vice President of Instruction and Student Services will submit to each party a final outcome letter that will include, but not limited to, the following: - a.
 Determination if the Respondent is responsible or not responsible for violating these Procedures; - b.
 Sanction; - c.
 Whether monitoring of academic schedules is needed between the parties to ensure that the individuals involved are not in classes together (the Vice President will assist in this process). - d.
 Short-term College counseling services available to each party. - 2.
-If the Vice President's recommendations are not accepted by either the Complainant or the Respondent, both may appeal and request a formal hearing.
-If the Vice President recommends sanctions that s/he cannot impose (i.e., expulsion), the matter shall automatically be set for a hearing.
+If the Executive Vice President of Instruction and Student Services's recommendations are not accepted by either the Complainant or the Respondent, both may appeal and request a formal hearing.
+If the Executive Vice President of Instruction and Student Services recommends sanctions that s/he cannot impose (i.e., expulsion), the matter shall automatically be set for a hearing.
 The President will preside over the hearing as the Presiding Officer.
 The process for the hearing is outlined below:

 - a.
 Prior to the hearing, the Complainant and the Respondent have the right to review all evidence, including written statements by the Respondent, the Complainant, or witnesses.
 Strict rules of evidence do not apply.
 The Standard of Evidence shall apply for the hearing. - b.
 Written notice, including the date, time, and location of the hearing will be sent to all parties. - c.
 At the hearing, all pertinent parties have a right to speak and be questioned by the Presiding Officer.
-Crossexamination between parties is not permitted.
+Cross-examination between parties is not permitted.
 The College will provide options for questioning without confrontation.
-Each phase of the hearing will be heard by both parties in separate rooms by the use of a speakerphone. - d.The Complainant and the Respondent are allowed to be accompanied by an advocate.
+Each phase of the hearing will be heard by both parties in separate rooms by the use of a speakerphone. - d.
+The Complainant and the Respondent are allowed to be accompanied by an advocate.
 The advocate may not present on behalf of either party unless otherwise instructed to do so by the Presiding Officer.
 If the Complainant or the Respondent chooses to have an advocate who is an attorney, the notification must be provided to the Presiding Officer at least three (3) College business days prior to the hearing date.
 In this case, the College Attorney will also be present. - e.
 Both parties have a right to a written notice of the hearing outcome.